kyma-project/community/guidelines/content-guidelines/01-content-strategy-k2.md

 ## Purpose and audience

 This content strategy focuses on the publicly available documentation for the open-source [Kyma project](https://kyma-project.io/docs/).
-The source of the documentation displayed on the website is stored in [GitHub](https://github.com/kyma-project/kyma), it's written in [Markdown](https://daringfireball.net/projects/markdown/).
+The source of the documentation displayed on the website is stored in [GitHub](https://github.com/kyma-project/kyma) and it's written in [Markdown](https://daringfireball.net/projects/markdown/).

-The assumed readers of this guide, contributors to the documentation, have some basic knowledge of technical writing.
+The assumed readers of this guide and contributors to the documentation have some basic knowledge of technical writing.

 ## Information types